 How puts work

 A put option gives its owner the right to sell a stock at a set price by a certain date.
 Buying a put option when you also own the stock is like buying insurance, or hedging against a possible decline, because the put option guarantees you a set sell price on that stock, if you want it, at a later date.

-For instance, if you own 500 shares of Home Depot
+For instance, if you own 200 shares of Microsoft

-So, even if Home Depot declined to $10 during the next seven months, the put option owner would be able to sell out at $25 – for a net sell price of $21.40 per share after accounting for the cost of the puts.
-The roughly 15% premium is rather expensive, but that's largely due to today's volatile market climate.
+So, even if Microsoft declined to $20 during the next seven months, the put option owner would be able to exercise the option and sell the stock at $30 -- for a net sell price of $28.07 per share after accounting for the cost of the puts.
+The roughly 6% premium is moderately expensive, but that's largely because of a relatively volatile market climate.

-If Home Depot declines in the next few months, and you still believe in its long-term potential, you can sell your puts for a profit (the put prices vary daily, just like stock prices) and continue to own the shares.
+If Microsoft declines over the next few months, and you still believe in its long-term potential, you can sell your puts (not the stock) for a profit (the put prices vary daily, just like stock prices, and would presumably rise as the stock declined) and continue to own the shares.

-On the other hand, if Home Depot is $25 or higher by January (say it's $35), your $25 insurance policy won't have any value anymore.
+On the other hand, if Microsoft is $30 or higher by July (say it's $35), your insurance policy won't have any value anymore.
 Like any insurance policy, it expires.
-Still, you were protected on the downside for the potentially turbulent second half of 2009, and you still profited with the stock as it increased.
+Still, you were protected on the downside for the potentially turbulent first half of 2010, and you still profited with the stock as it increased.